I lived a lot of years searching for peace.

 Does Your Inside Match Your Outside?

-Matthew 6:33 says, But seek (aim at and strive after) first of all His kingdom and His righteousness (His way of doing and being right), and then all these things taken together will be given you besides.
+Matthew 6:33 says, But seek first the kingdom of God and His righteousness, and then all these things will be added to you.

 So what is God's kingdom?

-It may sound real deep and religious.
+It may sound deep and religious.
 But, really, it's not that mysterious.

 The Bible says the kingdom of God is in us.